craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Four - Level Three; Sinker.md

 That used to be a person!

 ###### Bowls
 These bowls are made of the same sandstone as the platforms, plates, and walls of this room.
-At the bottom of the bowl, the [[Draconic]] rune for our understanding of ~"thirty weight".
+At the bottom of the bowl, the [[Draconic (language)]] rune for our understanding of ~"thirty weight".

 ###### Plates
 The plates are set to detect thirty pounds of pressure applied directly downwards.
 Once all four plates are triggered at the same time, the hidden trapdoor to level five opens.
 If any of the pressure is altered in any way, including adding or removing any weight, the secondary trigger occurs, shutting the trap door and activating the gas trap of the **Platforms**.